Stop Making Sense star David Byrne apologises for “blackface” promotional skit - TheNewsTrace

 Byrne tweeted his regret after a journalist reminded him of the promo video.

 Byrne stated: “Lately a journalist identified one thing I did in a promo video skit in 1984 for the Speaking Heads live performance movie Stop Making Sense.
-Within the piece I seem as numerous completely different characters interviewing myself, and among the characters portrayed are folks of shade.
+Within the piece I seem as a lot of totally different characters interviewing myself, and a number of the characters portrayed are individuals of colour.

 “I’d nearly forgotten about this skit and I’m grateful that it has been delivered to my consideration.

 Lately a journalist identified one thing I did in a promo video skit in 1984 for the Speaking Heads live performance movie Stop Making Sense.
-Within the piece I seem as numerous completely different characters interviewing myself, and among the characters portrayed are folks of shade.
+Within the piece I seem as a lot of totally different characters interviewing myself, and a number of the characters portrayed are individuals of colour.

 — DavidByrne.com (@DBtodomundo) September 1, 2020

-“To observe myself within the numerous characters, together with black and brown face, I acknowledge it was a serious mistake in judgement that confirmed a scarcity of actual understanding.
-It’s like trying in a mirror and seeing somebody else- you’re not, or weren’t, the particular person you thought you have been.”
+“To observe myself within the varied characters, together with black and brown face, I acknowledge it was a significant mistake in judgement that confirmed a scarcity of actual understanding.
+It’s like wanting in a mirror and seeing somebody else- you’re not, or weren’t, the individual you thought you had been.”

-Byrne continued, writing that folks “have large blind spots about ourselves – effectively, I actually do.
-I’d prefer to suppose I’m past making errors like this, however clearly on the time I used to be not.
-Like I say on the finish of our Broadway present American Utopia “I want to vary too”..and I consider I’ve modified since then.
+Byrne continued, writing that individuals “have enormous blind spots about ourselves – effectively, I definitely do.
+I’d prefer to assume I’m past making errors like this, however clearly on the time I used to be not.
+Like I say on the finish of our Broadway present American Utopia “I want to vary too”..and I imagine I’ve modified since then.

-“One hopes that people have the grace and understanding to permit that somebody like me, anybody actually, can develop and alter, and that the previous will be examined with honesty and accountability.”
+“One hopes that folk have the grace and understanding to permit that somebody like me, anybody actually, can develop and alter, and that the previous will be examined with honesty and accountability.”

 Add Comment